 11. Section 178.37 is amended by revising the introductory text of paragraph (a) and paragraph (c) to read as follows:End Amendment Part

 (a) The Administrator will publish in the Federal Register an order under FFDCA section 408(g)(2)(B) or section 408(g)(2)(C) setting forth the Administrator's determination on each denial of a request for a hearing, and on each objection submitted under § 178.20 on which:

 (c) Each order published under paragraph (a) of this section must state its effective date.

-An order issued under § 178.37 is final agency action reviewable in the courts as provided by FFDCA sections 408(h), as of the date of entry of the order, which shall be determined in accordance with §§ 23.10 and 23.11 of this chapter.
-The failure to file a petition for judicial review within the period ending on the 60th day after the date of the entry of the order constitutes a waiver under FFDCA section 408(h) of the right to judicial review of the order and of any regulation promulgated by the order.
+An order issued under § 178.37 is final agency action reviewable in the courts as provided by FFDCA section 408(h), as of the date of publication of the order in the Federal Register.
+The failure to file a petition for judicial review within the period ending on the 60th day after the date of the publication of the order constitutes a waiver under FFDCA section 408(h) of the right to judicial review of the order and of any regulation promulgated by the order.

 (b) The party or parties who contend that a regulation satisfies the criteria of section 408 of the FFDCA has the burden of persuasion in the hearing on that issue, whether the proceeding concerns the establishment, modification, or revocation of a tolerance or exemption from the requirement for a tolerance.

-21. The authority citation for part 180 continues to read as follows:End Part
+22. The authority citation for part 180 continues to read as follows:End Amendment Part Start Amendment Part